pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

 For most countries, death and black metal are the most common genres.
 The Ukranians seem to hold the strongest preference for a single genre, with nearly a third of Ukranian albums coming from bands identified as black metal.
-The largest stake power metal takes is in Germany, while thrash surprisingly is most proportionately popular in Japan.
+The largest stake power metal takes is in Germany.

-#### Export yearly national trends